Power Homotopy for Zeroth-Order Non-Convex Optimizations: Related Works

 \section{Related Works}

-Homotopy is a popular method for black-box non-convex optimizations problems in machine learning.
-It is initially designed with a double-loop mechanism and its theoretical convergence property is derived in both the deterministic and stochastic setting (\cite{MobahiFisher2015,Hazan2016}).
-Owing to its strong performance, homotopy for optimization has attracted significant research interest in recent years, leading to the development of several notable variants.
-These include: a shift to a more efficient single-loop mechanism \cite{Iwakiri2022}; the adaptation of the sampling distribution from Gaussian to a problem-specific distribution \cite{GaoSener2022}; and the introduction of a homotopy-inspired path-learning method \cite{Lin2023}.
+The key distinction between our method, GS-PowerHP, and GS-PowerOpt \cite{GS-PowerOpt} is that GS-PowerHP adopts a decaying smoothing radius $\sigma$.
+This design is motivated by the trade-off between iteration complexity and solution accuracy, as discussed in the analytical analysis in Section \ref{sec-motivation}.
+Consistent with this motivation, the experiments in Subsection \ref{sample-efficiency-exp} show that, under identical per-iteration sampling budgets, GS-PowerHP requires fewer iterations and attains better solutions than GS-PowerOpt.
+Taken together, the theoretical analysis and empirical results suggest that, in power-based global optimization, the smoothing radius can be more effectively treated as an adaptive computational resource rather than as a static hyper-parameter.

-GS-PowerOpt \cite{GS-PowerOpt} is another type of smoothing-based method closely related to our work.
-To solve $\max_{\bm{x}}f(\bm{x})$, it optimizes the surrogate objective of $F_{N,\sigma}(\bm{\mu}):=\mathbb{E}_{\bm{x}\sim\mathcal{N}(\bm{\mu},\sigma^2I_d)}[e^{Nf(\bm{x})}]$ with stochastic gradient ascent.
-The primary distinction between the GS-PowerOpt approach and our proposed method lies in the mechanism governing the noise magnitude $\sigma$.
-GS-PowerOpt employs a fixed $\sigma$ value throughout the optimization, whereas our method strategically adopts a decreasing mechanism for $\sigma$ to enhance convergence.
-To our knowledge, there are a few other studies that also incorporates the power-transformed objective with Gaussian smoothing \cite{Dvijotham2014, Roulet2020, Chen2024}.
-However, these studies do not establish a formal relationship between the power size and the geometric shift--the distance between the global optimum of the original objective function ($f$) and that of the smoothed surrogate $F_{N,\sigma}(\bm{\mu})$.
+There are a few other studies that also incorporates the power-transformed objective with Gaussian smoothing \cite{Dvijotham2014, Roulet2020, Chen2024, LiBeirami2023, aminian2025}.
+However, the first three studies do not establish a formal relationship between the power size and the geometric shift--the distance between the global optimum of the original objective function ($f$) and that of the smoothed surrogate $F_{N,\sigma}(\bm{\mu})$, while the objectives of the last two works are not to optimize the original objective.
 Furthermore, their methodologies do not contain an incremental $\sigma$-decreasing mechanism.

-Our method can be categorized as an Evolutionary Algorithm (EA) (e.g., \cite{hansen2016cma,pyswarmsJOSS2018}), characterized by an iterative process of internal state updates and random sampling.
-However, the rule governing our internal state updates is distinct from conventional EA approaches.
-As demonstrated by our experimental results, this design yields powerful performance in image adversarial attacks.
-This research field helps building safe and robust classification models.
-Furthermore, unlike domain-specific methods such as the Square Attack \cite{Andriushchenko2020} and SimBA \cite{guo2019SimBA}, our method exhibits greater universality as a general-purpose black-box zeroth-order optimization technique, making it applicable to a broader range of gradient-free problems.